uc-cdis/cloud-automation/doc/ha-squid-migration.md

 Note: All these steps showed here were done on a deployment that runed on the latest master prior ha squid was introduced, the amount of resources terraform would need to add/modify/destroy might differ for each environment.
 Proceed with precausion.

-      Also, this guide will go through a parallel deployent of squid instance, and then removal of the single instance.
+Also, this guide will go through a parallel deployent of squid instances, and then removal of the single instance.
 This way, the amount of time the a cluster won't have internet access gets reduced to maximun a minute, which is the frequency lambda runs and checks.

 Start by working on the module: